munificent/craftinginterpreters/book/control-flow.md

 it was valid.
 Naturally, given mathematicians' predilection for self reference, sets can contain other sets.
 So Russell, rascal that he was, came up with:

-*R is the set of all sets of that do not contain themselves.*
+*R is the set of all sets that do not contain themselves.*

 Does R contain itself?
 If it doesn't, then according to the second half of the definition it should.
 But if it does, then it no longer meets the definition.